-Young Humanists is the 18-35s section of the BHA.
+Young Humanists is the 18-35s section of Humanists UK.
 Two thirds of Britons between the ages of 18 and 35 are non-religious, according to surveys, and most will share humanist values even if that’s not a term they’ve come across.
 Young Humanists exists to offer a space for non-religious people aged 18-35 to meet, socialise, debate and support each other.

 So far, Young Humanists has held popular events in London, Birmingham, Bristol, Exeter, and Sheffield, as well as speaking and networking events in the House of Lords and London City Hall.
 The section has also produced resources for first-time parents looking to nurture their children’s natural curiosity and critical thinking skills.

 Meet the team

 Lauren is the Coordinator of Young Humanists, responsible for managing the overall activity of the section.

 By day, she manages strategic projects for a large multi-academy trust.
 With a degree in Cognitive Neuroscience, she also has experience conducting research alongside educational psychologists, as well as volunteering with children and insects (sometimes together).
 When not at work or coordinating Young Humanists, she’s usually found making something, singing something, or teaching something new and unusual to her budgie, Murray.